 Landlord insurance policies: what you need to know

-Landlord insurance policies vary, so it's vital you check you have the right cover for your own circumstances and type of rental property.
-Have a look the main areas you should consider below.Download this article in PDF
+Policies vary, so it's vital you check you have the right cover for your own circumstances and type of rental property.
+We've listed out the main questions to consider before purchasing.Download this article in PDF

 Damage, injury and breakdown

 - Am I covered if someone is injured at the property?

 - Am I covered for accidental damage by tenants?
 What about malicious damage?